jpak2018/Data-Science-Project/README.md

 -Group 8 Tweet Code.ipyb: Jupyter notebook code for project.
-	-Runs tests on Naive Bayes and Logistic Regression sorting algorithm trained with data from retrievedTexts2.csv -Runs tests on Naive Bayes sorting algorithm from above with data from fluTweets[1..6]
+	-Runs tests on Naive Bayes and Logistic Regression sorting algorithm trained with data from retrievedTexts2.csv -Runs tests on Naive Bayes sorting algorithm from above with data from fluTweets[1..6] -Final Project Paper: Final Research Paper on what we learned and concluded from our training and testing